Hydra-Chain/hydragon-core-contracts/docs/PriceOracle/libs/PriceGroupsLib.md

-# PriceGroups
+# PriceGroupsLib

 *Samuil Borisov*

-> PriceGroups Library
+> PriceGroupsLib Library

 Library for inserting a validator with a price in groups, based on the price consensus